cedars and palms

 Hours slipped by in the water.
 It wasn’t until it was too dark to see that we knew it was time to return to dry land.

-One plane to another, to a train, to a short walk through the city, to Harbor Air in the Vancouver Harbor.
-I couldn’t believe my luck to have a clear day to fly — the days prior were a monsoon.
-It was a special way to experience the island for the first time.
-From the float plane, the water was like looking through a window.
+The water from above was like looking through a window.
 You could see right through until the dark blue depth consumed the light.
-The terrain inland was a maze of near-vertical peaks that touched the clouds.
-Networks of logging roads scarred the surface — from above, it appeared as if ants had made these impossible switch-backed roads.
-Then, the end of the island where it merged with the Pacific.
-The water was dotted with smaller islands, and the coastline was dense with trees.
+Inland, a maze of near-vertical peaks that touched the clouds.
+Networks of logging roads scarred the surface.
+Then we reached the island’s edge, where it merged with the Pacific.
+Smaller islands dotted the coastline, and the banks were dense with trees.
 The beauty from above sparked my excitement to see it all up close.

 There were moments on the island that left me without words.
 Even now, it’s hard to sum up my feelings.
 The way the afternoon sun sparkled on the water, an otter running on the beach, cooking dinner by candlelight, meals shared with friends, stargazing while sipping rosé, the jammy taste of handpicked thimbleberries, slow mornings, bundled up on the beach drinking tea.